mvalvik/portfolio-mohr/portfolio/index.md

 ---
 works_index: true
-hero_text: "<strong>We're Mohr, </strong>we work for dogs and dolphins.
+hero_text: "<strong>We're Svendborg Trykkeri, </strong>we work for dogs and dolphins.
   But most importantly, we work for fun."
 title: Hero

 ---